Somedays you look in the mirror and you just think to yourself, you know what? I think I'm gonna watch a terrible movie today.

 See how confusing that was?
 That's the camera work for this film.

 The whole premise of the movie stands on the point in time in which Padgett walks in on Jordan cheating on her with a backup dancer.
-But the way the shot is filmed and the cut is disorienting and horrendous all the while it fails to deliver the emotion that the character arcs are based on.
-It reminds me a lot of the editing in Bohemian Rhapsody, and before any clutches their pearls I will remind you, the editing in that movie was also atrocious.
+But the way the shot is filmed and the cut is disorienting and horrendous, all the while it fails to deliver the emotion that the character arcs are based on.
+It reminds me a lot of the editing in Bohemian Rhapsody, and before anyone clutches their pearls I will remind you, the editing in that movie was also atrocious.
+(Hopster tidbit: Do you know/remember that Bohemian Rhapsody not only won Best Film Editing at the Academy Awards, but it also won the American Cinema Editors Award for Best Edited Feature Film – Dramatic, aka the specific film guild comprised of reknowned film editors that honor and recognize this specific craft within the filmmaking process?
+How is that even possible?
+Sorry the for interruption, please continue).

 But all of the dialogue in the film is garbled nonsense and feels so out of place.
 Jordan and his posse throw a shake in the trash and it spills on Cameron (taking a picture of the garbage of course) who then yells "fascists" at them.
 It makes so little sense I would guess its a joke.
 And did I mention the awful wig already?
 It's an atrocity, no shit this makeover is gonna be insane when the man being made over has hair with the consistency of copper wire.